Chapter 5 Reliability

 Results of the split-half can provide some indication of whether not the scale is unidimensional.

-While I did not find guidelines on what constitutes a “high enough lowerbound” to establish homogeneity, Revelle suggested that a scale with .85, 80, and .65 had “strong evidence for a relatively homogeneous scale.”
-When the values were .81, .73, .42, Revelle indicated that there was “strong evidence for non-homogeneity” (Revelle & Condon, 2019, p.
+While I did not find guidelines on what constitutes a “high enough lower bound” to establish homogeneity, Revelle suggested that a scale with 0.85, 0.80, and 0.65 had “strong evidence for a relatively homogeneous scale.”
+When the values were 0.81, 0.73, 0.42, Revelle indicated that there was “strong evidence for non-homogeneity” (Revelle & Condon, 2019b, p.
 11).
-In making this declaration, Revelle was also looking at the strength of the inter-item correlation and for a rather tight, bell-shaped, distribution at the higher (> .73) end of the figure.
-We don’t quite have that.
+In making this declaration, Revelle was also looking at the strength of the inter-item correlation and for a rather tight, bell-shaped, distribution at the higher (> 0.73) end of the figure.

 What happens when we examine the split-half estimates of the subscales?
 With only three items, there’s not much of a split and so the associated histogram will not be helpful.